kon172verma/automotive-rag/docs/evaluation.md

 - basic hybrid RAG
 - hierarchical hybrid RAG later

-## Core Decision
+## Why Evaluation Matters Early

-Recommendation: `Create a small, manual, high-quality evaluation set early`.
+Recommendation: `Define evaluation before building the full answer pipeline`.

 Why:

-- without a test set, retrieval tuning becomes guesswork
+- retrieval tuning becomes guesswork without a trusted test set
-- comparison between pipelines will be subjective
+- answer generation can hide retrieval failures
-- a small good dataset is more useful than a large noisy one
+- system comparisons are much cleaner when we use the same dataset and metrics throughout

-## What A Good Answer Should Look Like
+## What A Good Final Answer Should Look Like

 A good answer should be: